NPVoravong/latitude/README.md

      ```
      <ul class="nav navbar-nav navbar-right navbar-right-custom">
      ```
      The plots page is made up of four different html files.
 Like the logo, the page links are within an anchor tag to make them clickable.
-Adding dropdown functionality will make all four weather visualizations accesssible from the navbar.
+Adding dropdown functionality will make all four weather visualizations accessible from the navbar.
 The dropdown-toggle class adds this feature.
 An unordered list is used to populate the dropdown menu.
      ```
      <li class="dropdown">
                 <a href="#" class="dropdown-toggle" data-toggle="dropdown" role="button" aria-haspopup="true" aria-expanded="false">Plots <span class="caret"></span></a>